VA Eliminates Verification Report

 Veterans May See Local Doctors

-A bill sponsored by U.S. Sen. Al Franken and Rep. Tim Walz aimed at tackling the Department of Veterans Affairs (VA) benefit-claims backlog passed the House of Representatives last week.
+Did you know a bill sponsored by U.S. Sen. Al Franken and Rep. Tim Walz aimed at tackling the Department of Veterans Affairs (VA) benefit-claims backlog passed the House of Representatives?
 The Quicker Veterans Benefits Delivery Act of 2015 is a bipartisan, bicameral bill that allows local doctors to conduct disability medical examinations for veterans seeking benefits from the VA for the first time.
 Currently, veterans must visit a VA facility for the examination.
 Allowing veterans to see a local doctor for their initial exam is designed to conserve VA resources, cut back on long wait times at VA hospitals, enable quicker diagnoses of disabilities, and eliminate unnecessary trips to the VA for veterans in rural communities.

 Concurrent Retirement & Disability Payments

-The Concurrent Retirement & Disability Payments (CRDP) is designed to remove the offset of VA and DoD payments.
+Did you know the Concurrent Retirement & Disability Payments (CRDP) is designed to remove the offset of VA and DoD payments?
 The program provides a 10-year phase-out of the offset to military retired pay from receiving VA disability compensation for members who have a combined disability rating of 50 percent or greater.
 Members retired under disability provisions must have 20 years of service.

 Skills Test Waived

-Thirty-three (33) states agreed to waive the skills test for veterans and servicemembers who have military training that would entitle them to a commercial driver's license.
+Did you know thirty-three (33) states agreed to waive the skills test for veterans and active duty service members who have military training that would entitle them to a commercial driver's license?
 A provision of the commercial learner's permit rule gives state driver licensing agencies the authority to substitute two years of commercial motor vehicle safe-driving experience in the military equivalents of commercial motor vehicles for the skills-test portion of the commercial driver license.
 The rule applies to active duty, Reserve, Guard and Coast Guard members, and veterans within 90 days of separation.
 More states are considering such a waiver.
 For more information, contact your state's motor vehicle administration or department of transportation.